ydb-platform/ydb/ydb/docs/en/core/integrations/fluent-bit.md

 Row-based and columnar tables can be both used for log data storage.
 Columnar tables are recommended, as they support more efficient data scans for log data retrieval.

-Example of the command to create the row-based table for log data storage:
+Example of the row-based table for log data storage:

 ```sql
 CREATE TABLE `fluent-bit/log` (